-Goal 1: Great Place for Residential and Business Development Objectives How the Shire will contribute 1.1 Ensure planning and land availability provides opportunity for sustainable growth and lifestyle options / choices a) Strategic land use planning across the Shire, with a focus on coastal settlement and town centre strategy c) Activate Growth Plan Ensure timely provision of essential and strategic infrastructure a) Provide and manage a network of roads and bridges for safe and efficient vehicle movement b) provide and manage footpaths, cycleways, walkways and trails for connectivity and recreation 1.5: Facilitate population and visitor attraction and growth to expand and diversify the regional economy. b) Work with developers and communities to coordinate plan for entrance statements with developments nodes and town.
-Goal 2: Healthy, Safe and Active Comm unity Objectives How the Shire will contribute 2.2: Ensure aged friendly community. a) Undertake planning for development of the Shire of Dandaragan as an Age Friendly Community Goal 4: Health Natural and Built Environment Objectives How the Shire will contribute 4.2: Support positive land and bio-diversity management practices. a) Manage and maintain priority road verges which link or are strategic sites on Shire reserves Goal 1: Great Place for Residential and Business Development

-BUSINESS AS USUAL a) Strategic land use planning and projects d) Roads and bridges e) Drainage including swales f) Footpaths, cycleways, walkways and trails.

-Goal 4: Health Natural and Built Environment

-BUSINESS AS USUAL b) Road verge management.
+Goal 1: Great Place for Resid dential and Business Development Objectives How the Shire will contribute Ensure planning and land availal opportunity for sustainable growth options / choices Ensure timely provision of essenti strategic infrastructure Facilitate population and visitor at growth to expand and diversify the economy. and lifestyle with a focus on coastal settlement and town centre strategy c) Activate Growth Plan a) Provide and manage a network of roads and bridges for safe and efficient vehicle movement b) provide and manage footpaths, cycleways, walkways and trails for connectivity and recreation b) Work with developers and communities to Goal 2: Healthy, Safe and Ac tive Community Objectives How the Shire will contribute 2.2: Ensure aged friendly community. a) Undertake planning for development of the Shire of Dandaragan as an Age Friendly Community Goal 4: Health Natural and B uilt Environment Objectives How the Shire will contribute 4.2: Support positive land and management practices. bio-diversity a) Manage and maintain priority road verges which link or are strategic sites on Shire reserves Goal 1: Great Place for Resid dential and Business Development BUSINESS AS USUAL a) Strategic land use planning and projects d) Roads and bridges e) Drainage including swales f) Footpaths, cycleways, walkways and trails.
+Goal 4: Health Natural and B uilt Environment BUSINESS AS USUAL b) Road verge management.